-If you use a landing page tool (like ours ;)) you can also get analytics data like page views, coupon claims and clicks through to Amazon.
+If you use a landing page tool (like LandingCube) you can also get analytics data like page views, coupon claims and clicks through to Amazon.

-These are decent metrics, but they don’t give the full picture of how your traffic is performing.
+These metrics are a start (and they are better than nothing), but they don’t give the full picture of how your traffic is performing.

-Additionally, being able to access analytics on each step of your customer’s journey lets you understand exactly which part of your funnel needs optimization.
+Additionally, being able to access analytics on each step of your customer’s journey lets you understand exactly which part of your funnel needs to be improved.

 Limitations of Amazon Attribution